How to Buy a Used Car

 This is the part that most people avoid: negotiation.
 Negotiating a fair price is not a bad thing.
 You’ve done your research, you know what a fair price is, and you’ve seen and tested the car.
 The key to a successful negotiation is being armed with facts, which you have from your pricing research and vehicle history report.
 Point out any concerns you might have while also making clear that you know the book value of the car.
 If anything needs to be replaced, like tires, ask for a price below the book value that would help you get the tires replaced.
 If you are pre-approved, don’t negotiate by monthly payment, negotiate as if you were a cash buyer.
 If you are at a dealership, remember to ask about any dealership fees before settling on a number.
 Be prepared to walk if you feel as if you are not getting a fair price from the seller.

 #10: Buy the Used Car

 Once you and the seller have made an agreement on a fair price for the vehicle, buy it!
 Be sure to add the vehicle to your insurance policy before you finalize the purchase.
 If you are purchasing from a private seller, check your state’s requirements for private car sales to ensure you are getting the proper documentation.
 If you are purchasing your used car from a dealership, they will likely extend warranty offers and they may be worth consideration.
 Take your time to review any contract, and only sign if you’re comfortable with the terms.
 Once you’ve signed, that’s it!
 You’ve made your used car purchase and are all set!

 We hope these steps for buying a used car find you well.
 The staff at Peak Kia North is committed to providing a hassle-free car buying experience.
-You can even schedule 24-Hour test drives to get the best test driving experience!
+You can even schedule a 24-Hour test drive to get the best test driving experience!
 Check out our used inventory today!